axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 A blockchain bridge—also known as a cross-chain bridge—allows independent blockchains to communicate with each other.
 This allows users to transfer crypto assets from one blockchain to another, including tokens, wrapped cryptocurrencies, and non-fungible tokens (NFTs).
 For example, [Ronin Bridge](https://bridge.roninchain.com/) is used for asset transfer between the Ronin chain and the Ethereum mainnet.

+### Bridge node

+A bridge node is a type of node used for acknowledging deposit and withdrawal events on Ronin Bridge.

 ### Bridge operator

-A bridge operator is a type of node used for acknowledging deposit and withdrawal events on Ronin Bridge.
+A bridge operator is an individual or institution that runs a bridge node.

 ## C